indimail/indimail-virtualdomains/.github/README-indimail.md

 Now any client on the **part-time-host** can connect to port 8025 on the **isp-server** and when it quits, the script will initiate SMTP to the **part-time-host** using [maildirsmtp](https://github.com/mbhangui/indimail-mta/wiki/maildirsmtp.1).

 There is another way to do **AUTOTURN** with indimail.
-Using the **domainqueue** control file (see chapter [Controlling Delivery Rates](#controlling-delivery-rates)), you can queue emails for a domain to any queue directory.
+Using the **domainqueue** control file (see chapter [Domain Specific queue](#domain-specific-queues)), you can queue emails for a domain to any queue directory.
 When you want to deliver the mails, instead of using qmail-send, you could use [qmta-send](https://github.com/mbhangui/indimail-mta/wiki/qmta-send.8) in non-daemon mode and run 2-3 passes.
 Here is one example of setting up **AUTOTURN**

 ```
 # create few directories